jLuseno161/Knewz/README.md

 ## Description

-A python program that enables users to view news on different topics based on their source of preference.
+A python program that enables users to view news on different topics from various sites based on their source of preference.

 ## User stories